bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/delete.md

 ### Non-configurable properties

-When a property is marked as non-configurable, `delete` won't have any effect, and will return `false`.
+When a property is marked as non-configurable, `delete` won’t have any effect, and will return `false`.
 In strict mode this will raise a `TypeError`.

     var Employee = {};
     Object.defineProperty(Employee, 'name', {configurable: false});